-Rental income is taxed as regular income, the same as salary earned at a job.
-One important distinction, however is how investors are categorized into two types: passive and non-passive.
+Rental income is taxed as regular income, just the same as salary earned at a job.
+One important distinction, however is that investors are categorized into two types: passive and non-passive.

 Almost all independent landlords fall into the passive investor category.
 Essentially this means that real estate investment provides a supplemental revenue stream, not the sole means of making a living.
 Passive investors may only apply rental losses against other passive income in order to reduce their amount of taxable income.
 A caveat to this is where a landlord is considered an “active participant”.
 Please see our description below.

 A non-passive investor is a real estate professional, who might be a realtor or work in property development, construction, operation, management, etc. They can apply rental investment losses to offset income from other business activities for tax calculation purposes.